Cliffs of Moher private tour from Galway.

 The Burren

-The Burren it is location of numerous ancient monuments many of which we visit including the Gleninsheen Wedge Tomb, the 5,800-year-old Poulnabrone Dolmen.
+The Burren is the location of numerous ancient monuments many of which we visit including the 5,800-year-old Poulnabrone Dolmen.

 Corcomroe Abbey